rafal11ck/gym-api/README.md

 ### Endpoints

+openAPI spec is located in [docs/api-spec](docs/api-spec) directory.
-Documetation can be acceseed at
+Documetation can also be acceseed from running instance.

 > [!NOTE]
 > Those paths do not include context path which is by default `/api`